MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_tcp_connection_offload_parameters.md

 Reserved for future use.

-If you are an independent hardware vendor (IHV) and you want to implement nondefault congestion
-     control algorithms, for example Compound TCP, contact Microsoft at
+If you are an independent hardware vendor (IHV) and you want to implement nondefault congestion control algorithms, for example Compound TCP, contact Microsoft at <a href="mailto:offloadt@microsoft.com">External TCP Offload Triage</a>.